-Potatoes from grocery store could have blight in them, even if they look healthy.
+Potatoes from the grocery store could have blight in them, even if they look healthy.
 Furthermore, grocery store potatoes are often treated with a sprout inhibitor.

 This keeps the potatoes edible longer, but prevents you from growing more of them.
-If you want to grow your own potatoes from sprouts, then look for certified disease-free seed potatoes from a garden supply center.
+If you want to grow your own potatoes from sprouts with less risk of disease,look for certified disease-free seed potatoes from a garden supply center.

 The potato beetle, or Colorado potato beetle, has a yellow or orange body, along with stripes running along its back.
 They are about a quarter to half an inch in length.

 They can lay 500 eggs in a 5-week period, usually on the underside of a leaf.
 They are possibly the biggest culprit in potato plant defoliation (eating and removal of the leaves).

-Mulching potato plants with straw can also help to hide the potato plants for a time, and to encourage the potato beetle’s predators to protect your plants.
+Mulching potato plants with straw can also help to hide the potato plants for a time.
+It may also encourage the potato beetle’s predators to protect your plants.

-Hopefully, this article gave you enough information on how to plant sprouted potatoes, how to care for the plants, and how to harvest and store your bounty.
+Now you know how to grow potatoes from a potato!
+Hopefully, this article gave you everything you need about how to plant sprouted potatoes, how to care for the plants, and how to harvest and store your bounty.